awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

      + **My IP**: automatically adds the public IPv4 address of your local computer\.
    + For **Description**, you can optionally specify a description for the rule\.

-   For more information about the types of rules that you can add, see [Security group rules reference](security-group-rules-reference.md)\.
+   For more information about the types of rules that you can add, see [Security group rules for different use cases](security-group-rules-reference.md)\.

 1. Choose **Save**\.